San Francisco Bay Wildlife

 They are listed as a species of "Special Concern" in California.
 The state population declined 60% from the 1980's to the early 90's, and continues to decline at roughly 8% per year.
 The population in the Bay Area has been falling in response to loss of habitat.

 The famous owls at Mission College, Santa Clara have been reduced from 60 to one pair!
 The Santa Clara Valley 2006 Burrowing Owl census revealed that local owls are now almost completely restricted to bayside parks, airports, and the edges of golf courses.
+2009 data showed less than 40 nesting pairs in Santa Clara valley.
 Mountain View Shoreline Park and the San Jose Airport host stable populations of the owls because they have managers who maintain the short grass habitat they require.
 The other bayside parks and airports have fewer or no owls even though the species historically lived at these sites.
 (Santa Clara Valley information from SCVAS website).

 Where to View